 As of this writing (October 2018), the entrance fee for the park is $15.
 A season pass, for entry only, can be purchased for $40.
 For a tent site or lean-to, it’s $32 per night, for a tent site in the backcountry it’s $21 per night, for a bunkhouse spot at the campground it’s $12 per person per night, and cabins range from $57 – $135 per night.
 (Remember, no food in the cabins.)

 Our Mt Katahdin Hike

 For years, I had dreamed of summiting Katahdin via the much-written-about Knife Edge route.
 We’d work our way to this iconic, narrow ridge, then carefully make our way across it, assuming the wind wasn’t too strong, finally standing atop this towering peak.

 The day had finally come.
-Campground booked, food sorted, gear ready.
+Campground is booked, food sorted, and gear ready.
 We arrived with plenty of daylight, and my husband and I set up our tent in the light rain, while the kids stayed dry and warm in the truck.
 After throwing our sleeping bags and pads into the tent, we headed out for dinner, at the Moose Inn, and then back to our tent home in the dark.